n-eq/weatherspeaker/README.md

 * Use the functions `get_coordinates_from_ip` and `get_city_country_from_ip` to allow the user to use the program without explicitly specifying a city.
 See for example how you can extract the city ID number by knowing its name from: http://www.openweathermap.org/help/city_list.txt as the API is not performing well when only providing a city name.

 * Add a `-d` option to specify the 'day delay' of the forecast, e.g. invoking `weatherspeaker -d 3` returns the weather forecast of 3 days later.

+* Add a `-c` option to use a custom configuration file (in a different location) instead of config/.weatherspeaker.conf.
+See `display_usage`.

 * Improve weather forecast script.